 In the business world, we often see these terms used in connection with things like meeting quarterly goals or undertaking major projects.
-And they’re often thought to essentially mean the same thing.
-To be accountable is also to be responsible — right?
+So much so that many people believe these words mean the same thing.
+To be accountable is also to be responsible—right?

 By unpacking these two terms, we can see that they’re not simply vapid buzzwords meant to spice up your PowerPoint.